-But what is it that facilitates this?
+So what is Bitcoin?
 In this article we look at five key foundations of Bitcoin that make it truly revolutionary.

-For a developer to make change, they first have to achieve ‘rough consensus’ from the developer pool.
-This means they don’t need 100% approval, but they need to get to the point where there are no reasonable objections towards their proposal.
+For a developer to introduce an upgrade, they first have to achieve ‘rough consensus’ from the developer pool.
+This means they don’t need 100% approval, but they need to get to the point where there are “no reasonable objections towards their proposal.”

 Anything that is considered worthwhile will then be integrated, but even then, upgrades do not have to be utilized by every node if it doesn’t suit them.

-So, Bitcoin truly is a democracy, and any decision is taken from consensus and no centralized entity can change otherwise.
+So, a key feature of Bitcoin truly is a democracy, and any decision is taken from consensus which no centralized entity can change otherwise.

-For Bitcoin to maintain its “brand” decentralization is key.
-Bitcoin’s decentralization is through its network of computers running the protocol.
+Another key foundation that makes up Bitcoin is its decentralization, which is made up through its network of computers running the protocol.

 These are miners and nodes, and every one of them far and wide make up the decentralized nature of Bitcoin.
 This helps maintain the security of the protocol and makes it virtually impossible to control.

-Some see entities such as mining pools as a danger to Bitcoin’s decentralization, and while it might centralize it to a degree, it’s not a danger.
+Some see entities such as mining pools as a danger to Bitcoin’s decentralization, and while they might centralize Bitcoin to a degree, they’re not a danger.

-This is because no mining pool has sufficient capacity for controlling the consensus, and they are also made up of tens of thousands of individual miners, who could easily move away from their pool if it was to try anything malicious.
+This is because no mining pool has sufficient capacity for controlling the consensus.
+Mining pools are also made up of tens of thousands of individual miners, who could easily move away from their pool if the mining pool was to try anything malicious.

 By distributing power to as many different locations as possible, we nullify the possibility of a central entity seizing control.
 And as more people and companies flock towards Bitcoin and either mine or run a node, it will naturally become more decentralized.